 - Individuals with high strategic reasoning ability primarily drive the change in human-LLM play.

-Intelligence briefing: Why this matters: Understanding human expectations of AI's strategic behavior is crucial for designing secure, effective human-AI systems in defense, intelligence, and cybersecurity operations, preventing miscalculation or exploitation.
+Why this matters: Understanding human expectations of AI's strategic behavior is crucial for designing secure, effective human-AI systems in defense, intelligence, and cybersecurity operations, preventing miscalculation or exploitation.